 The information presented on this page contains hyperlinks to information created and maintained by other public and private organizations.
 Please be aware that the U.S. Department of Labor and the Employee Benefits Security Administration do not control or guarantee the accuracy, relevance, timeliness, or completeness of this information, or endorse any views expressed or products or services offered by the author of the reference or the organization operating the server on which the reference is maintained.

 Centers for Medicare & Medicaid Services

-Provides health insurance for over 74 million Americans through Medicare, Medicaid and SCHIP.
+The Centers for Medicare & Medicaid Services (CMS) provide health insurance for Americans through Medicare, Medicaid and SCHIP.
 In addition to providing health insurance, CMS also performs a number of quality-focused activities, including regulation of laboratory testing (CLIA), development of coverage policies, and quality-of-care improvement.
 CMS maintains oversight of the survey and certification of nursing homes and continuing care providers (including home health agencies, intermediate care facilities for the mentally retarded, and hospitals), and makes available to beneficiaries, providers, researchers and state surveyors information about these activities and nursing home quality.

 Consumer Financial Protection Bureau

 The Consumer Financial Protection Bureau is a 21st century agency that helps consumer finance markets work by regularly identifying and addressing outdated, unnecessary, or unduly burdensome regulations, by making rules more effective, by consistently enforcing federal consumer financial law, and by empowering consumers to take more control over their economic lives.

 Department of Justice